top of page

 Layering and Texture: Rugs as Decorative Elements

 One creative technique that has gained popularity is layering rugs, a strategy that adds a captivating sense of visual interest and depth to living room designs.
-Layering rugs involves placing one rug atop another, allowing contrasting textures, patterns, and colors to interact harmoniously.
+Layering rugs involves placing one rug atop another, allowing contrasting textures, colors and patterns to interact harmoniously.
+Use rugs to either complement or contrast with furniture and decor for a balanced look.
+Opt for bold patterns to make a statement or subtle hues for a cohesive, calming effect.

 Firstly, layering rugs introduces an extra layer of texture.
 The juxtaposition of different materials, such as a plush rug over a jute one, adds visual interest and an interesting interplay of different elements that complement each other in a room.